urllib3/urllib3/docs/user-guide.rst

 It is highly recommended to always use SSL certificate verification.
 **By default, urllib3 does not verify HTTPS requests**.

-In order to enable verification you will need root certifications.
+In order to enable verification you will need root certificate.
 The easiest and most reliable method is to use the `certifi <https://certifi.io/en/latest>`_ package which provides Mozilla's root certificate bundle::

     pip install certifi